martinandersson/dev-mini/notes/box-failures.md

 ### CentOS

 - `centos/7`: Everything except `/vagrant/.vagrant/` syncs, and then SSH crash because of it.
+The reason for this is because the included Vagrantfile specifies synchronization type "rsync", and for whatever reason, Vagrant excludes the `.vagrant` folder for this particular type.
+Seemingly, something that can not be undone.
 - `bento/centos-7.4`:  Fail to mount synced dir.
 - `geerlingguy/centos7`: Fail to mount synced dir.